Whether you wish to write for video games, cinema, television or digital media this course will provide you with the skills you need.

 - An honours degree or Level 6 equivalent qualification

-We also accept a range of equivalent recognised English language qualifications please visit our website for details.
+We also accept a range of equivalent recognised English language qualifications, please contact us for details.
 Candidates without a degree or formal qualification are still encouraged to apply.
+For more information regarding equivalent international qualifications and Accreditation of Prior Learning please call us on +44 (0)1223 447713.

 You can take advantage of: